AbhiSundu/AbhiSundu.github.io/content/posts/timetracking.md

 ## Medium Projects (50-90 hours)
 These projects were more meaty games with multiple levels amd mechanics.
 I only made two of these games over the last few years.

-**List TRYH4RD conqueror edition and Planet D4RK**
+{{<image src="/images/planetd4rk.gif">}}
+{{<imageDescription text="\"Planet D4RK\" took 81 hours to make and received over 40000 plays on armorgames">}}

+{{<image src="/images/tryh4rd.gif">}}
+{{<imageDescription text="The full version of \"TRYH4RD\" took 72 hours to make and received over 40000 plays on armorgames">}}

 I think this is the sweet spot for the "effort-to-content" ratio.
-O still pay the initial "game systems dev" startup cost, but I'm able to spend more time squeezing each drop of content out of the idea.
+I still pay the initial "game systems dev" startup cost, but I'm able to spend more time squeezing each drop of content out of the idea.

-For example, TRYH4RD is included in both this category and the previous, because the jam version only took 45 hours and featured only 3 bosses.
-However, feeling that there was more to explore with the mechanics, I spent another 30 hours adding new bosses and attack patterns on the existing systems.
+For example, the original jam version of TRYH4RD only took and featured only 3 bosses.
+However, feeling that there was more to explore with the mechanics, I spent another 30 hours adding new remixes of the bosses and attack patterns on the existing systems.

 Since I'd already written the core combat, I could spend these 30 hours really fleshing out crazy attack patterns that fans really loved.

 ## Long Projects (150+ hours)
 These are the "soulsuckers" of hobbyist gamedev.
 The ones you wish you'd never started; The ones you want to quit if not for their sunk costs; The ones where you don't care about how well they're received, because you're just happy that you shipped.

-**List the 150 hour projects**
-**Dreams of D4RK, Jingnon's ascent, One Shot Dog, PUTRID SHOT ULTRA**
+{{<image src="/images/jingnon.gif">}}
+{{<imageDescription text="I made \"Jingnon's Ascent\" one before I started time tracking, it took well over a year to finish">}}

+{{<image src="/images/dreamsofd4rk.gif">}}
+{{<imageDescription text="I spent over a year on \"Dreams of D4RK\".
+I started time tracking in the middle of development and never finished">}}

-One thing you may notice from this is half of these projects are unfinished.
-I only finished the demo for Dreams of D4Rk, and One Shot Dog never saw the light of day.
-Jignon's ascent only shipped because I realized I would never finish unless I gave myself a hard deadline.
+One thing you may notice from this is that two out of the three games on this list are unfinished.
+I only finished the demo for Dreams of D4Rk, and my twinstick never saw the light of day.
+Jignon's Ascent only shipped because I realized I would never finish unless I gave myself a hard deadline.

 I think these projects are the most 'dangerous' to me as a hobbyist dev.
 I can really only spend around 1 hour per day on gamedev, so a 200 hour project can easily take me 6 months to a year to complete.
 This is a *long time* to spend on a single game, especially as one person.
 The allure of picking up a new technology or running with a new game idea is ever-present and tantalizingly strong.